 The Group operates in Japan, Asia, North America, Europe, and other areas, and its supply chain extends to the entire world.
-A disruption in the supply chain in each country or region could impede the Group's ability to procure parts and materials and sell products, possibly affecting its performance and financial
+A disruption in the supply chain in each country or region could impede the Group's ability to procure parts and materials and sell products, possibly affecting its performance and financial position.

-The Group is aware that the risk may occur at any time.
+• Possibility and timing of risk occurrence and countermeasures The Group is aware that the risk may occur at any time.
 The Group will seek to strengthen communication between the headquarters and each regional office, to promote an overall optimization of its production system, and to build an optimal supply system.